yigitkemal/EdebiSozler/README.md

 * [Authors](#Authors)

 ## General Info
-In this project, I
+In this project, I aimed to be able to share and store quotations easily over the phone.
+The application basically produces a jpeg output for us by combining images and quotes.
+These are jpeg images. allows us to manage inside and outside the app

 ## How to Use
-On the first page,
+When you enter the application, you will encounter direct quotes.
+In order to display these quotes in two different ways, I divided them into two different layers, and thus I got different views.
+You can add the quotes you like to your favourites, then you can perform similar actions in your favourites.

 ## Technologies
 I developed an android application with Java.
+I keep the information of quotes on a host.
+I also did a simple backend coding with PHP to access here.
+I am pulling this data that I have kept from my host with a retrofit.
 The technologies I use are as follows;
 *Java (In this project, android targetVersionsdk: 30 is used as minVersionSdk: 23.)
 *Retrofit
 *Picasso
 *Room
 *RxJava

-## Additional Info
-For this project,
+*PHP

 ## Authors
 * **Yigit Kemal Agac** - [yigitkemal](https://github.com/yigitkemal)